 - and how the body treats liquid fructose

-I have a low-carb background, and am well versed in how a major section of the bodybuilding community feels about fructose, so I was already aware of some of the dangers and myths, but I didn't really know about the potential for gluten contamination.
+Since I have a low-carb background, and am well versed in how a major section of the bodybuilding community feels about fructose, I was already aware of some of the dangers and myths surrounding fructose, but I didn't really know about the potential for gluten contamination.

 The agave plant is not a cactus.
 It's a succulent that is used to make tequila in Mexico.